plotly/plotly.github.io/_posts/plotly2/2016-08-12-range-slider-in-plotly-2.md

  - title: Add Your Timescale Buttons
    sub-steps:
-    - copy: "Next is adding your timescale button(s).
-If you're plotting a time series chart, it's important to set your times and dates in the proper format, otherwise this feature won't appear in your workspace.
-Refer to [this](http://help.plot.ly/date-format-and-time-series/) helpful page for more information."
+    - copy: "Next you can add timescale button(s).
+The timescale button feature is only available when the plot's x-axis is a properly formatted date axis.
+Refer to [this](http://help.plot.ly/date-format-and-time-series/) helpful page for more information on formatting dates in Plotly."
     - copy: "After formatting your time and/or dates, click on the 'Timescale Buttons' subtab (it's just underneath the 'Range Slider' subtab) in the same 'Axes' section.
 Then click the blue '+Button' button."
       img: "![Timescale](../static/images/styling-and-customizing-graphs/timescale2.png)"
     - copy: "Two buttons will appear on your plot.
 The 'reset' button is added by default to reset your slider range after you've clicked on a specific timescale button."